SystemsApproach/5G/intro.rst

 will include everything from home appliances to industrial robots to self-driving cars, 5G won’t just support humans accessing the Internet from their smartphones, but also swarms of autonomous devices working together on their behalf.
 All of this requires a fundamentally different architecture.

+The requirements for this architecture are ambitious.
+They can be summarized along three dimensions:

+- *Massive Internet-of-Things*, potentially including devices with ultra-low energy (10+ years of battery life), ultra-low complexity (10s of bits-per-second), and ultra-high density (1 million nodes per squared-km).

+- *Mission-Critical Control*, potentially including ultra-high availability (greater than :math:`10^{-5}` per ms), ultra-low latency (as low as 1 ms), and extreme mobility (up to 100 km/h).

+- *Enhaned Mobile Broadband*, potentially including extreme capacity (10 Tbps per squared-km) and extreme data rates (multi-Gbps peak, 100+ Mbps sustained).

+These goals will certainly not be met overnight, but that's in keeping with each generation of the mobile network being a decade-long endeavor.

 This book describes the 5G cellular network, which because it is on an evolutionary path and not a point solution, includes standardized